meashishpokhrel/meashishpokhrel/README.md

 - 📫 How to reach me: meashishpokhrel@gmail.com

 ### About Me
 I am a computer Engineering Undergraduate Student.
 I am a Full Stack Developer or trying to be.
-I beleive in collaboration.
+I believe in collaboration.
 Looking forward to help you out there with my skills.
 Learn  more about me here: http://pokhrelashish.com.np/